 - Management overview: This provides reporting dashboards and enables users to gain access to reports for invoice processing, payment forecasts, and user activities among other metrics.

 While a slight learning curve is to be expected from anything new, a platform that doesn’t speak the language of each kind of user will have a lower adoption rate.
 This can also help determine the level of IT support that will be needed from an AP automation vendor.

 In addition, some platforms offer fraud protection features.
 For example, Stampli will notify the AP department when a vendor makes a change to their Vendor Portal account.
 Depending on the level of visibility and customization you want to leave your vendors with, the Stampli Vendor Portal offers a secure place for vendors to view invoice or bill status without seeing any sensitive information.

 Needless to say, fraud remains a major problem in the B2B payments space, as PYMNTS.com noted in February 2021.
 But AP automation can fight this and help create a system of checks and balances to minimize risk.

 Final Thoughts on Choosing the Right AP Automation Platform

-In addition to considering your business’ current needs, choosing the right Accounts Payable Automation platform also requires you to look ahead.
+In addition to considering your business’ current needs, choosing the right AP automation platform also requires you to look ahead.
 What will your needs be in the next two, three, or even five years?
 Does the system you are considering have the flexibility to scale as your business grows?